kgorking/ecs/README.md

 ## Generators
 When adding components to entities, you can specify a generator instead of a default constructed component if you need the individual components to have different initial states.
-Generators must have the signature of `T(ecs::entity_id)`, where `T` is the component type that the generator makes.
+Generators have the signature of `T(ecs::entity_id)`, where `T` is the component type that the generator makes.
 In the [mandelbrot](https://github.com/kgorking/ecs/blob/master/examples/mandelbrot/mandelbrot.cpp) example, a generator is used to create the (x,y) coordinates of the individual pixels from the entity id: